Marnick Vermijl

-Marnick Danny Ingrid Vermijl (/nl/; born 13 January 1992) is a Belgian footballer who plays as a right-back for Belgian National Division 1 side Thes.
+Marnick Danny Ingrid Vermijl (/nl/; born 13 January 1992) is a Belgian footballer who plays as a right-back for Bocholt VV.

 Born in Peer, he began his career with nearby Bocholter VV, and joined the academy of Standard Liège in 2008 before being signed by English club Manchester United in 2010.
 He was unable to break into the Manchester United first-team and spent the 2013–14 season on loan to Dutch club NEC before moving to Sheffield Wednesday on a permanent deal in January 2015.
 Vermijl is also a Belgium youth international, having played at the under-17, under-18, under-19 and under-21 levels.

 Club career

 Manchester United

 Born in Peer, Vermijl was a youth player of Standard Liège, but did not play for the senior squad before moving to Manchester United for the 2010–11 season, becoming only the second Belgian player to play for the team.
 He made his debut in a friendly against Shamrock Rovers scoring twice and made 24 appearances for the reserve squad in his first season.
 He made his professional debut on 26 September 2012, in the League Cup win against Newcastle United at Old Trafford.